-Check out this feature we did for BBC Travel for more about travel to Caño Cristales including how to get there, local legends, awesome community tourism and just a touch of science, in our post about visiting Caño Cristales.
+Check out our feature about Caño Cristales or BBC Travel.
+And get more about travel to Caño Cristales, including how to get there, local legends, awesome community tourism, and just a touch of science, in our post about visiting Caño Cristales.